-Through blog and social media networking.
-Seeking out the best branding, writing and ad geek blogs and participating in the conversations there.
-Up till now, I’ve been more reading than commenting, but as I build up some value content on the blog, that will change.
+Through the blog and social media networking.
+Seeking out the best branding, writing, and ad geek blogs and participating in the conversations there.
+Up till now, I’ve been more reading than commenting, but as I build up some valuable content on the blog, that will change.

 I’ve really been enjoying Valeria Maltoni’s Conversation Agent blog.
 Jaffe Juice is another good one.
 I love Nathania Johnson’s Bold Interactive blog, and when it comes to nuts-and-bolts writing tips, Rebecca Laffar-Smith’s Writing Forward is awesome.
 I’m a long-time fan of the Kansas City guys who run American Copywriter.
 Jason Falls of Social Media Explorer is agency folk, and we’ve met in person after both of us were featured in an article about social media marketing.